BananaPuncher714/rusty-zenith/README.md

 - Supports fallbacks
 - Supports most Icecast vanilla admin functions
 - Per mountpoint limits
+- API for stats

+## API
+These statistics do not require admin authentication:
+- `/api/serverinfo` - Returns information about the server, including available mounts, properties, and basic statistics.
+- `/api/mountinfo` - Returns information about a mount specified with the `mount` query field.

 ## Differences between Icecast
 - No relay system in place currently